 Also Radio Digest is delivered directly to your home each month.
 No disappointments because your newsdealer is "sold out."
 No going out in bad weather to purchase a single copy from your newsdealer.
 All Subscribers Can Get a Photo YOU may obtain an AUTOGRAPHED PHOTO-GRAPH of your favorite ARTIST or ANNOUNC-ER simply by RENEWING your subscription NOW for another year, or- Introduce Radio Digest to a friend.
 Send in a subscription and indicate on the coupon the name of the artist whose photo you want.
 The picture will be mailed either to you or your friend-whomever you designate.
-Fill in this Coupon NOW---This is a limited Offer---For the month of April only Genilemen: Herewith is remittance for \$2.00 (\$3.00 in Canada and foreign countries \$3.50) to cover a yesubscription to Radio Digest.
-Please start with the (month)issue.
-Send PERSONALLY AUTOGRAPHED PHOTO of Name 1s1 Choice Street 2nd Choice City, State 3rd Choice Radiographs (Continued from page 42) say anything 'bout us which was not a compliment and we sure appreciates it."
+Fill in this Coupon NOW-This is a limited Offer-For the month of April only RADIO DIGEST 420 Lexington Avenue .
+New York, N. Y. Gentlemen: Herewith is remittance for \$2.00 (\$3.00 in subscription to Radio Digest, Please start with the (mon n Canada and foreign countries \$3.50) to cover a year's nth)issue.
+Send PERSONALLY AUTOGRAPHED PHOTO of Name 1st Choice Street 2nd Choice City, State 3rd Choice NOTE: Subscription price for two years is \$3.00 and entitles you to select two PERSONALLY AUTOGRAPHED PHOTOGRAPHS of your favorite ARTISTS or ANNOUNCERS.
+Radiographs (Continued from page 42) say anything 'bout us which was not a compliment and we sure appreciates it."
 Miss Baldridge considers this her nicest compliment.
 And letters from her listeners also prove she knows the colored race because hardly a day goes by that a letter comparable to this one is not received, "Dear Dixie Girl: Mammy could very well have been my Beulah in Atlanta, or Mary Jane in Palmetto, or my Josephine in Jacksonville, and Josie could easily have been cute little Ollie May down in Georgia.
-You make me homesick for them each morning.'
+You make me homesick for them each morning.
 Summing it all up the "Dixie Girl" says she knows of no better words with which to express herself on her life's work than by quoting E. K. Means from the foreword in his book More E. K. Means, "I hold that a story containing dialect must necessarily have F.&H.CAPACITY AERIAL

 Every Instrument Tested on Actual 1127 Mile Reception A Large Number Are In Use by Government, in Navy Hospital The F. & H. Capacity Aerial Eliminator has the capacity of the average 75-foot aerial, 50 feet high.
 It increases selectivity and full reception on both local and long distance stations is absolutely guaranteed.
-It elimistations is absolutely guaranteed.
-It eliminates the outdoor aerial along with the unsightly poles, guy wires, mutilation of wood-work, lightning hazards, etc. It does not connect to the light socket and requires no current for operation.
+It eliminates the outdoor aerial along with the unsightly poles, guy wires, mutilation of woodwork, lightning hazards, etc. It does not connect to the light socket and requires no current for operation.
 Installed by anyone in a minute's time and is fully concealed within the set.
 Enables the radio to be moved into different rooms, or houses, as easily as a piece of furniture.

-WE PREDICT THIS TYPE OF AERIAL WILL BE USED PRACTICALLY ENTIRELY IN THE FUTURE.
+WE PREDICT THIS TYPE OF AERIAL WILL BE USED PRACTICALLY EN-TIRELY IN THE FUTURE.
 8,000 dealers handle our line.
 Dealers!
 Over 80 leading jobbers carry our line or order sample direct.
-Write for proposition. --- Send Coupon it protects you ---Name .....
+Write for proposition.
+Send Coupon it protects you ---- Name .....
 Address .....